The Sustainable Development Goals (SDGs) were the theme of this year’s Annual Symposium. These goals are also central to our research agenda.

-The key note lecture was delivered by Gerda Verburg entitled, ‘Using science to drive collaboration and impact across the Sustainable Development Goals’.
+UN Coordinator Gerda Verburg delivered the key note lecture.
+This was entitled, ‘Using science to drive collaboration and impact across the Sustainable Development Goals’.

 Gerda Verburg is UN Assistant Secretary General and Coordinator of the Scaling Up Nutrition (SUN) Movement.
-She works with 56 country governments that lead the SUN movement, united with UN agencies, civil society, business and donors, in a common mission to defeat malnutrition in all its forms.
+For this organisation, she works with 56 country governments that lead the SUN movement, united with UN agencies, civil society, business and donors.
+They are in a common mission to defeat malnutrition in all its forms.

 Find out more about SDGs and the Grantham Centre here